-- WorldList: This table stores the world descriptors.
+- WorldList: This table stores the world descriptor index.
+The file descriptor is stored in File System.
 It also connects the world descriptor files with the owner organization in order to provide traceability on the worlds designed by the owner entities.
-This table stores audit data to track the changes on the data as well as the users involved in the operation. - ScenarioList: This table stores the scenario descriptors.
+This table stores audit data to track the changes on the data as well as the users involved in the operation. - ScenarioList: This table stores the scenario descriptor indexes.
 It has direct connection with the WorldList table as it builds over world hierarchically.
-It includes the organization ownership information and the audit information as well. - TaskList: The table stores the task descriptors.
+It includes the organization ownership information and the audit information as well. - TaskList: The table stores the task descriptor indexes.
 It has direct connection with the ScenarioList because the descriptor has complete meaning only under the selection of a scenario descriptor.
-In the same way as the other tables, it includes the information about the organizations and data for auditing purposes. - TrainingPlanList: This table stores the information about the training plan descriptors.
+In the same way as the other tables, it includes the information about the organizations and data for auditing purposes. - TrainingPlanList: This table stores the information about the training plan descriptor indexes.
 Following the same approach of the other tables, it needs the Task Descriptor to have complete meaning.
 It provides information about the organization and for auditing purposes as well.